rorlic/shacl-validator/README.md

 ./build/get-ldes-shapes.sh
 ./build/create-resources.sh
 ```
 This will retrieve the latest SHACL shapes for both TREE and LDES.
 If will copy them to a resources directory that is used by the validator.
-In addition, the banner with instructions is prepared and also copied to the resources directory.
+In addition, the banners with instructions are prepared and also copied to the resources directory.

 ## Run
 To start the solution, run: